 \section{The 1D Flux Power Spectrum at High Redshift $z \sim 5-6$}

 In order to explore the possibility of discriminating between the reionization models presented here with \lyalpha{} forest measurements, we calculate the 1D flux power spectrum, $P(k)$, for each simulation at $z=5.0$, $5.4$, and $6.0$.
 The 1D power spectrum of the \lyalpha{} forest is sensitive to the parameters governing the thermal state of the IGM.
 Pressure smoothing, $\lambda_{\rm P}$, damps out small-scale fluctuations in the gas, while random thermal motions (sensitive to temperature, or $T_0$ and $\gamma$) Doppler broadens \lyalpha{} forest lines, further reducing the amount of small-scale structure.
 Both of these effects combine to produce a prominent small-scale (high-k) cutoff in the flux power spectrum $P(k)$ \citep{Zaldarriaga:2001, Peeples:2010a,Rorai:2013,Nasir:2016}.
-Therefore, by carefully studying this cutoff we expect to be able not only to constrain the thermal state of the gas but also its full thermal history.
+Therefore, by carefully studying this cutoff, we expect to be able not only to constrain the thermal state of the gas, but also its full thermal history.

 We have created \lyalpha{} forest spectra from the simulation computing the $\HI$ optical depth at a fixed redshift, which can then be easily converted into a transmitted flux fraction, $F_{\HI} = e^{−\tau_{\HI}}$.
 We refer to \citet{Lukic:2015} for specific details of these calculations.
-We compute the power spectrum, $P(k)$, of the fractional contrast, $\delta F$, at each redshift defined as $\delta F$=$F/\mean{F} -1$.
-A total of $1024^2$ skewers have been used at each redshift.
+We computed the power spectrum, $P(k)$, of the fractional contrast, $\delta F$, at each redshift defined as $\delta F$=$F/\mean{F} -1$.
+A total of $1024^2$ skewers were used at each redshift.
 We computed the power spectrum of each skewer and then calculated the average value at each mode, $k$.